3 of 3

 Like any other nation in the world, India has its own set of diverse problems.
 One such is the caste system, and the way it has erected walls between people for centuries.
 Discrimination and disparity is so ingrained in our society—seeping throughout the echelons— that it has been normalized to the extent of indifference.

-Sasipada tackled the situation of the "untouchables" in a very practical manner.
+Sasipada tackled the situation of the "untouchables", at the bottom of the caste hierarchy, in a very practical manner.
 To set an example, he would visit the houses of people deemed from the "lowest caste" and shared meals with them; he also invited most of them to enjoy meals at his house.
 He started a recreation club for workers to cure them of alcohol addiction.
 Even today the Sasipada Institute in Baranagar houses an important library with a century-old tradition.
-I personally feel that the contributions made by Sasipada were extremely important especially in making progress towards a more balanced and impartial community where everybody would feel welcomed.
-I am glad that my ancestors worked to solve these issues, however, we still have a very long way to go.
+I am glad that my ancestors worked to towards these issues, however, we still have a very long way to go.
+Casteism continues to remain a challenge today in India, with widespread discrimination, segregation, and life-threatening conditions for those in the lowest sections.

-Banalata Devi, the daughter of Sasipada and Rajkumari Devi, lived a short life of twenty years.
-She had an astonishing linguistic flair and knew English, Bengali and Sanskrit equally well.
+Banalata Devi, the daughter of Sasipada and Rajkumari Devi (read about Rajkumar in part two - A Family of Migrants), lived a short life of twenty years.
+She had an astonishing linguistic flair and knew English, Bengali, and Sanskrit equally well.
 Banalata organized an institution called Sumati Samiti for the upliftment of women.
 Through this institution, she invited numerous ordinary women to write about their aspirations and the struggle they faced on a daily basis because of suppression and patriarchy; she endeavored to educate and empower these women.

 The issue of social inequality and injustice remain as one of the biggest problems plaguing Indian society to date.
-The caste system gave rise to a social hierarchy that still controls much of day to day activities, especially in rural India.
-I am encouraged by my own ancestors to do the same.
+The caste system gave rise to a social hierarchy that still controls much of day to day activities, in both rural and urban India.

-Learning and exploring my ancestry has been an extraordinary experience.
+Learning and exploring my ancestry has been an extraordinary experience as a part of this three part blog series.
 After better understanding my lineage, a lot has been discovered; where certain traits, predominantly visible in my current family members, come from, why certain things are the way they are and so much more.
 Understanding my family's history has given me a different outlook on different aspects of life and I feel proud to know how my ancestors had contributed to the welfare of society.
 I have been able to understand different problems in today's world from a different perspective altogether.
-From scientists to social workers to aristocrats to migrants; my ancestry covers it all!
-We should take inspiration from them and carry forward their legacy.
+From scientists to social workers to aristocrats to migrants— my ancestry covers it all!

 She is the kindest and the most generous person I have ever been fortunate to meet.